JuliaGizmos/WebIO.jl/README.md

-# WebDisplay
+# WebIO

-WebDisplay is a common platform for Julia packages to create web-based widgets.
-Widgets created with WebDisplay work inside IJulia out-of-the box  (run `setup_ijulia()`).
+WebIO is a common platform for Julia packages to create web-based widgets.
+Widgets created with WebIO work inside IJulia out-of-the box  (run `setup_ijulia()`).
 An obvious next step is to make this work in Atom, Blink and Escher using the [Provider](#Providers) interface.
-Graphics packages can use WebDisplay to provide interactive APIs without worrying about communication between Julia and the browser environment.
+Graphics packages can use WebIO to provide interactive APIs without worrying about communication between Julia and the browser environment.

-## Rendering with WebDisplay
+## Rendering with WebIO

-You can create a DOM node or tree and have WebDisplay render it.
+You can create a DOM node or tree and have WebIO render it.

 ```julia
 Node(:div,